 The Great Gatsby (2013)

 Australia’s director-screenwriter-producer Baz Luhrmann has made quite a name for himself, even if he only has five feature films (and a number of shorts) to his credit.
 All of them spectacular, most featuring audacious, music-filled and elaborately staged sequences.
 Luhrmann on the other end of the scale compared to the introspect Allen in style and volume.
 Nonetheless, when it came to needle dropping George Gershwin’s most popular work, he could not have picked a more perfect personality to match it with.
 The title character to F. Scott Fitzgerald’s The Great Gatsby.
 Rhapsody in Blue electrified the sequence4 that dramatically introduced Jay Gatsby onscreen.
-Nick’s, the teller of the tale, chance meeting with the mysterious business magnet at one of his breathtaking parties.
+The teller of the tale, Nick’s chance meeting with the mysterious business magnet at one of his breathtaking parties.
 All eyes and ears set aloft as it played with the fireworks in the backdrop, recreating the same rousing Jazz-aged period that undoubtably gave rise to Gershwin’s masterwork.

 The entire series can be found here.